JamesGreenaway/craftcms/README.md

 Finally, our craft service is then linked to our external network and volume allowing it to communicate with Traefik and our mysql service we created above.

 #### How To Run
 * `docker-compose up -d` - to run
+> *Note*: This can take some time, please see the `logs` command below to follow the installation progress.
 * `docker-compose down` - to stop

 ##### Other Useful Commands
-* `docker-compose logs -f` - to see and follow the logs (useful when installing to follow the Craft installation)
+* `docker-compose logs -f` - to watch the logs
 * `docker exec -it projectname_craft_1 /bin/bash` - to start and interactive tty session inside the container

 ## Environment Variables